awslabs/amazon-sagemaker-workshop/Introduction/README.md

 To summarize, here are some of the key components and features of Amazon SageMaker demonstrated in this workshop:

 - Using **Notebook Instances** for Exploratory Data Analysis and prototyping.
-- **Local Mode Training** to confirm your code is working before moving on to full scale model training.
+- **Choosing different instance types** for different use cases (CPU vs. GPU, model training vs. deployment, etc.).
 - **Hosted Training** for large scale model training.
-- **Built-in algorithms** designed for web scale and rapid prototyping of data science projects.
+- **Built-in algorithms** designed for web scale and rapid prototyping of data science projects without the need to write a lot of code.
 - **Script Mode**, which enables you to use your own custom model definitions and scripts similar to those outside SageMaker, with prebuilt machine learning containers.
 - **Hosted Endpoints** for near real-time predictions.
 - **Batch Transform** for asynchronous, large scale batch inference.